California nut crimes

 California nut crimes refers to the organized theft of nuts (almonds, pistachios, cashews, and pecans) in California.
 Reported cases of nut theft go as far back as 2006 with the worth of stolen nuts being millions of dollars.
 The thefts demonstrate a high level of sophistication, encompassing identity theft and a deep understanding of computer security and logistics.

 Background

 Theft of food by organized criminal organizations has targeted a variety of food items in the past including oysters, bourbon, honey and Parmesan cheese.
 Theft of nuts is appealing to criminals because nuts have high market value all over the world, have a good shelf life and can't be traced using serial numbers or electronic means.
-Stealing nuts is non-violent and possession of nuts is also not illegal itself.
+Stealing nuts is non-violent and possession of nuts is also not in and of itself illegal.
 California produces 80% of the world's almonds and 99% of America's, and is the world's second largest producer of pistachios and walnuts.
 California's nut industry makes over $9 billion a year.